* Markets worry about trade war, China crude demand

 * Iraq cuts selling price of crude cargoes bound for Asia

-* U.S. gasoline supply now seen as "sufficient" (Updates with settlement prices)
+* U.S. gasoline supply now seen as "sufficient" (Updates prices)

-NEW YORK, Aug 9 (Reuters) - Crude prices settled slightly lower on Thursday, extending the previous session's losses as the escalating China-U.S. trade dispute casts doubt over the outlook for oil demand.
+NEW YORK, Aug 9 (Reuters) - Crude prices on Thursday held near lower levels set in the previous session, as the escalating China-U.S. trade dispute has cast doubt on the outlook for oil demand.